graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 Gradient accumulation optimizers provide an easy way to add gradient accumulation to your model:

-* :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2`
+* :class:`~tensorflow.python.ipu.optimizers.GradientAccumulationOptimizerV2`
   is a general purpose optimizer which can be used to wrap any other TensorFlow optimizer.
 It supports optimizer state offloading (see the :ref:`optimiser-state-unloading` section).

-* :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizer`
+* :class:`~tensorflow.python.ipu.optimizers.GradientAccumulationOptimizer`
   is an optimizer which can be used to wrap `tf.train.GradientDescentOptimizer` and `tf.train.MomentumOptimizer` only.
 Note that this optimizer does **not** support optimizer state offloading.

-The cross-replica versions of these optimizers can be used with replicated graphs, see :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.CrossReplicaGradientAccumulationOptimizerV2` and :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.CrossReplicaGradientAccumulationOptimizer`.
+The cross-replica versions of these optimizers can be used with replicated graphs, see :class:`~tensorflow.python.ipu.optimizers.CrossReplicaGradientAccumulationOptimizerV2` and :class:`~tensorflow.python.ipu.optimizers.CrossReplicaGradientAccumulationOptimizer`.

 .. note:: These optimizers need to be used inside of a training loop generated by :func:`~tensorflow.python.ipu.loops.repeat`.